Nlea/honc-challenge/README.md

 **Welcome to the Gooselympics!** :tada: You are now part of the games and have some control at your fingertips to gather information and influence the competition.

 ## Questions

-Use this [form](https://forms.gle/HLzabiZcAJqf9T8t8) to submit your answers.
-The questions are outlined below to make it easier to provide useful code snippets.

 ### All about the geese
 ![Featured Goose](/img/featured-goose.png)